lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

-Mutation: sequence, When multiple sub-populations are simulated, the program allows for migration among sub-populations. allow for user specified demographic events such as population bottlenecks
+Mutation: sequence, When multiple sub-populations are simulated, the program allows for migration among sub-populations.

 Migration: User-defined matrix
 Mating system: Random Mating